codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 | Scala      | 50                       |

 !!! important
-        If configure this option the same value will be used for all languages.
+    If you configure this option, the same value will be used for all languages.

 You can also configure the following PMDCPD options:

 -   ignoreAnnotations
 -   skipLexicalErrors
 -   ignoreIdentifiers
 -   ignoreLiterals
 -   ignoreUsings

 ```yaml
 ---